 Delay effects were always an inevitable part of music production in general.
 From the first delay effect that was based on the analog circuitry, all the way up to powerful modern digital delay units which are offering much more options than just the classic delay sound.
-One of these modern units is Replika XT by Native Instruments which is a truly versatile effect unit.
-It has an awesome user interface and delivers a single feedback delay, phaser, filter and other modulation effects.
-Moreover, it offers 3 styles, which are modern, vintage digital and diffusion.
+One of these modern units is Replika XT by Native Instruments which is a genuinely versatile effect unit.
+It has an excellent user interface and delivers a single feedback delay, phaser, filter, and other modulation effects.
+Moreover, it offers three styles, which are modern, vintage digital and diffusion.

 Replika XT by Native Instruments

-Since this effect has a lot of potential and a greater number of options, I will divide this tutorial into two parts.
+Since this effect has a lot of potential and a higher number of options, I will divide this tutorial into two parts.
 So, let’s start!

 Here is a newly formed audio channel within SoundBridge where I placed a drum loop.
 On this channel, I will add a new instance of Replika XT.
 So, let us hear how this drum loop sounds unprocessed.